JohanDuque/impressions/README.md

 # Impressions

-I decided approach the challenge using Spring Boot as a Backend and ReactJS for the Frontend.
+I decided approach this project by using Spring Boot as a Backend and ReactJS for the Frontend.

 # Install
 ## Requirements